 Each term or session and no later than 30 days after the deadline for registering for classes:

-- Whether the student has enrolled at the school, dropped below a full course of study without prior authorization by the DSO (International Student Advisor), or failed to enroll
+- Whether the student has enrolled at the school, dropped below a full course of study without prior authorization by the DSO (Immigration & Visa Coordinator), or failed to enroll

 - The current address of each enrolled student

 - The start date of the student’s next semester